 Where and When to Find Striped Bass

-The best place to find striped bass depends on the season.
+The best place to try fishing for striped bass depends on the season.
 That said, stripers can be found throughout the Chesapeake Bay and along the Mid-Atlantic’s coastal waters at just about any time of the year.
-Here are some Chesapeake Bay and Coastal hotspots; click through to the links to find articles on how to go fishing in each specific location.
+Here are some Chesapeake Bay and Coastal hotspots; click through to the links to find articles on how to go fishing for striped bass in each specific location.

 How to Fish for Striped Bass

-Catching striped bass can happen in many different ways and which technique you decide to use should changes with the seasons.
+Fishing for striped bass can happen in many different ways and which technique you decide to use should changes with the seasons.
+The popular tactics also differ quite a bit from one area to another.
 This video will help you figure out which is best for each different season:

 Here’s the basic list of techniques you can try: